 My recipe based on a buttermilk fried chicken recipe from my friend Elise at Simply Recipes.
 I kicked up her spice mix by adding more garlic, cayenne and paprika, thus the red color.

 You need a lot of oil for this, but you can reuse it.
 When you’re done, let the oil cool and then pour it through a fine-mesh strainer that has a paper towel set inside it put over a bowl.
 The paper towel will filter the brown bits and you can just pour the strained oil back into the container.
 I generally get three uses from my oil.

 Most rabbits are sold whole, and if you don’t know how to get them into serving pieces, here is a primer on how to cut up a rabbit.

 Serve your fried rabbit with grits, or by themselves with some cole slaw and potato salad on the side.
 This is picnic food, or food to munch on while watching the game.
 Like I said, comforting, not challenging.

 As a general rule, 1 domestic rabbit will serve 2 to 3 people, as will a jackrabbit.
 A snowshoe hare will serve two, a cottontail and a squirrel just one.
-You can also do this with chicken (of course), as well as quail.
+You can also do this with chicken (of course), quail, and walleye.